 This post may include affiliate links, view our disclosure policy for details.

 Let’s face it.
-This stuff is impossible to resist buying.
+Both of these are impossible to resist buying.
 It’s so soft and squishy, and pretty and we were going to get banned from the yarn store if we kept rubbing it against our faces in the middle of the aisle.
 So we HAD to buy some.
 Right?
 Just me?

 Well, whatever led you to buy your yarn, let’s make something with it!